Purdue University Daniels School of Business

-The Mitchell E. Daniels, Jr. School of Business (formerly known as Krannert School of Management) is the school of business at Purdue University, a public research university in West Lafayette, Indiana.
+The Purdue University Daniels School of Business (formerly known as the Krannert School of Management) is the school of business at Purdue University, a public research university in West Lafayette, Indiana.
 It offers instruction at the undergraduate, master's, and doctoral levels.

 History

 The School of Industrial Management at Purdue University was created in 1958 from the merger of the Department of Economics (established in the School of Science, Education, and Humanities in 1953) and the Department of Industrial Management and Transportation (part of the Schools of Engineering since 1956).

 The Krannert Graduate School of Industrial Administration was founded in 1962 with a $2.7 million endowment from Herman Krannert and Ellnora Krannert.
 The AACSB accredited the new school in 1967.
 In the early years, students were required to pursue a second major, in a technical subject, in addition to their coursework in business and management.
-The curriculum expanded over the following decade and the word "Industrial" was dropped from the schools' names in the mid 1970s.
+The curriculum expanded over the following decade, the word "Industrial" was dropped from the schools' names, and the school was renamed the Krannert School of Management in the mid-1970s.

-On February 3, 2023, Purdue’s business school was formally renamed the Mitchell E. Daniels, Jr. School of Business, in honor of Mitch Daniels, the 12th president of Purdue University.
+On February 3, 2023, Purdue's business school was renamed the Mitchell E. Daniels, Jr. School of Business, in honor of Mitch Daniels, who served as the 12th president of Purdue University from January 2013 to December 2022.

+Academics

 Purdue's business school is accredited by the AACSB.

-Academics

-The school currently has 20+ clubs and organizations open to undergraduates, including the School of Management Council (SMC).
-There are ~25 professional, cultural and special interest clubs at the graduate level.
+The Mitch Daniels School of Business differentiates itself from similarly sized business programs by providing an emphasis on a STEM-focused, data-driven education.
+All degrees awarded are Bachelors of Science.

-Undergraduate
+Undergraduate: Bruce White Undergraduate Institute

-On February 13, 2023, the Dean and Barbara White Family Foundation committed $50 million to Purdue University to name the undergraduate institute in the Mitchell E. Daniels, Jr. School of Business.
-The School of Business offers eight undergraduate degree programs.
-In keeping with the global scope of the modern manager, all programs include instruction in the international aspects of business and economics.
-The "3+2" program is available to outstanding undergraduates in the School of Business.
-The program allows students to complete their B.S. and Master of Business Administration (MBA) degrees in just five years.
+On February 13, 2023, the Dean and Barbara White Family Foundation committed $50 million to Purdue University to name the undergraduate institute in the Mitch Daniels School of Business.
+The School of Business offers nine undergraduate degree programs.
+In keeping with the global scope of the modern manager, all programs include instruction in the international aspects of business and a strong technical background in engineering, data science, and quantitative reasoning skills.
+The Daniels School also offers qualified students a pipeline to any of their many specialized 1-year masters programs, allows students to complete their B.S. and an MS, Master of Business Administration (MBA), or their industry-leading Master of Business Technology (MBT) degree in just five years.